Tag: Amortisation/Depreciation

 Poland vs “K.P.”, October 2023, Provincial Administrative Court, Case No I SA/Po 475/23

 K.P. is active in retail sale of computers, peripheral equipment and software.
 In December 2013 it had transfered valuable trademarks to its subsidiary and in the years following the transfer incurred costs in form of licence fees for using the trademarks.
 According to the tax authorities the arrangement was commercially irrationel and had therfore been recharacterised.
 Not satisfied with the assessment an appeal was filed.
-Judgement of the Provincial Administrative Court.
+Judgment of the Provincial Administrative Court.
 The Court decided in favor of K.P.
 According to the Court recharacterization of controlled transactions was not possible under the Polish arm’s length provisions in force until the end of 2018.
 Click here for English translation Click here for other translation ...

 European Commission vs Spain, September 2023, General Court of the European Union, Case No T-826/14

 In 2016 the European Commission found that a Spanish tax regime constituted illegal state aid.
 The tax regime allowed for the deduction of goodwill in the case of acquisitions of shares in foreign companies.
 Spain and several companies appealed the decision.
-Judgement of the General Court The Court annulled the decision of the Commission.
+Judgment of the General Court The Court annulled the decision of the Commission.
 Click here for unofficial English translation ...

 Italy vs Tiger Flex s.r.l., August 2023, Supreme Court, Sez.
 5 Num.
 25517/2023, 25524/2023 and 25528/2023

 Tiger Flex was a fully fledged footwear manufacturer that was later restructured as a contract manufacturer for the Gucci Group.
 It had acquired goodwill which was written off for tax purposes, resulting in zero taxable income.
 The tax authorities disallowed the depreciation deduction.
 It found that the acquired goodwill had benefited the group as a whole and not just Tiger Flex.
 Tiger Flex filed an appeal with the Regional Tax Commission.
 The Regional Tax Commission decided in favour of Tiger Flex.
 The tax authorities then filed an appeal with the Supreme Court.
-Judgement of the Supreme Court The Court set aside the decision of the Regional Tax Commission and refered the case back to the Regional Tax Commission in a different composition.
+Judgment of the Supreme Court The Court set aside the decision of the Regional Tax Commission and refered the case back to the Regional Tax Commission in a different composition.
 Excerpt “It is not disputed that the Tiger and Bartoli factories were profitable assets, endowed with productive and earning capacity.
 What is disputed, however, is the recorded purchase value which, legally spread over the decade, anaesthetises any contributory capacity, resulting in repeatedly loss-making activities.
 Hence the various censures on the quantitative, qualitative and inherent deductibility of such costs.” (…) “In the present case, an asset in surplus and capable of producing income was transformed into a loss-making asset with the entry of a depreciation value capable of absorbing its profits; whence the repeated conduct of the loss-making activity legitimised the Office to recover taxation, disallowing a cost that it considered to be to the advantage of the group and not inherent (solely) to Tiger Flex, recalculating it in its amount, with reversal of the burden of proof to the taxpayer who was unable to give a different answer, re-proposing the payment value entered in the balance sheet.
 On the other hand, the board of appeal imposed the burden of proof of inherence and consistency on the Office, whereas it had long been held that the breach of the precept set forth in Article 2697 of the Civil Code It has long been held that a violation of the precept set forth in Article 2697 of the Italian Civil Code occurs when the judge has attributed the burden of proof to a party other than the one that was burdened by the application of said provision, whereas, where, following an incongruous assessment of the preliminary findings, he erroneously held that the party burdened had discharged such burden, since in this case there is an erroneous assessment of the outcome of the evidence, it can be reviewed in the court of legitimacy only for the defect referred to in Article.
 360, no. 5, c.p.c.
 (Court of Cassation no. 17313 of 2020).
 And finally, with regard to the assessment of income taxes, the burden of proof of the assumptions of the deductible costs and charges competing in the determination of the business income, including their pertinence and their direct allocation to revenue-producing activities, both under the provisions of Presidential Decree No. 597 of 1973 and Presidential Decree No. 598 of 1973, and Presidential Decree No. 917 of 1986, lies with the taxpayer.
 Moreover, since the tax authorities’ powers of assessment include the assessment of the appropriateness of the costs and revenues shown in the financial statements and returns, with the denial of the deductibility of a part of a cost that is disproportionate to the revenues or to the object of the business, the burden of proof of the inherent nature of the costs, incumbent on the taxpayer, also relates to the appropriateness of the same (see Court of Cassation V, no. 4554/2010, followed, e plurimis, by no. 10269/2017).
 The judgment under examination did not comply with this principle, which, finally, in its last paragraph, performs a sort of “resistance test”, i.e. that even if the burden of proof is placed on the taxpayer, it remains undisputed that after a number of years commensurate with the economic effort made, the balance sheet profit was achieved.
 This is not the profile of the decision, since the Office disputes precisely that for many years there was repeated loss-making conduct, Tiger Flex having taken on burdens not (exclusively) its own, but for the benefit of the entire Gucci group, so that – if ritually distributed – they would have enabled correct profitable conduct, with the consequent discharge of tax burdens.”
 Click here for English Translation Click here for other translation ...

 Poland vs “K. S.A.”, July 2023, Supreme Administrative Court, Case No II FSK 1352/22 – Wyrok

 K. S.A. had made an in-kind contribution to a subsidiary (a partnership) in the form of previously created or acquired and depreciated trademark protection rights for individual beer brands.
 The partnership in return granted K. S.A. a licence to use these trademarks (K. S.A. was the only user of the trademarks).
 The partnership made depreciations on these intangible assets, which – due to the lack of legal personality of the partnership – were recognised as tax deductible costs directly by K. S.A.
 According to the tax authorities the role of the partnership was limited to the administration of trademark rights, it was not capable of exercising any rights and obligations arising from the licence agreements.
 Therefore the prerequisites listed in Article 11(1) of the u.p.d.o.p. were met, allowing K. S.A.’s income to be determined without regard to the conditions arising from those agreements.
 The assessment issued by the tax authorities was later set aside by the Provincial Administrative Court.
 An appeal and cross appeal was then filed with the Supreme Administrative Court.
-Judgement of the Supreme Administrative Court.
+Judgment of the Supreme Administrative Court.
 The Supreme Administrative Court upheld the decisions of the Provincial Administrative Court and dismissed both appeals as neither of them had justified grounds.
 The Provincial Administrative Court had correctly deduced that Article 11(1) of the u.p.d.o.p. authorises only adjustment of the amount of licence fees, but not the nature of the controlled transactions by recognising that instead of a licence agreement for the use of the rights to trademarks, an agreement was concluded for the provision of services for the administration of these trademarks.
 Excerpts “The tax authorities, in finding that the applicant had not in fact made an in-kind contribution of trademark rights to the limited partnership, but had merely entrusted that partnership with the duty to administer the marks, referred to Article 11(1) of the u.p.d.o.p. (as expressed in the 2011 consolidated text. ), by virtue of which the tax authorities could determine the taxpayer’s income and the tax due without taking into account the conditions established or imposed as a result of the links between the contracting entities, with the income to be determined by way of an estimate, using the methods described in paragraphs 2 and 3 of Article 11 u.p.d.o.p.
 However, these are not provisions creating abuse of rights or anti-avoidance clauses, as they only allow for a different determination of transaction (transfer) prices.
 The notion of ‘transaction price’ is legally defined in Article 3(10) of the I.P.C., which, in the wording relevant to the tax period examined in the case, stipulated that it is the price of the subject of a transaction concluded between related parties.
 Thus, the essence of the legal institution regulated in Article 11 of the u.p.d.o.p. is not the omission of the legal effects of legal transactions performed by the taxpayer or a different legal definition of those transactions, but the determination of their economic effect expressed in the transaction price, with the omission of the impact of institutional links between counterparties” “For the same reasons, the parallel plea alleging infringement of Articles 191, 120 and 121(1) of the P.C.P. by annulling the tax authority’s legal rulings on the grounds of a breach of the aforementioned rules of evidence in conjunction with Articles 11(1) and 11(4) of the u.p.d.o.p. and holding that the tax authority did not correct the amount of royalties and the marketability of the transaction, but reclassified the legal relationship on the basis of which the entity incurred the expenditure, is also inappropriate.
 In fact, the assessment of the Provincial Administrative Court that such a construction of the tax authority’s decision corresponds to the hypothesis of the 2019 standard of Article 11c(4) of the u.p.d.o.p. is correct, but there was no adequate legal basis for applying it to 2012/2013 and based on Article 11(1) and (4) of the u.p.d.o.p. in its then wording.
 Failure to take into account a transaction undertaken by related parties deemed economically irrational by the tax authority violated, in these circumstances, the provisions constituting the cassation grounds of the plea, as the Provincial Administrative Court reasonably found.”
 “Contrary to the assumption highlighted in the grounds of the applicant’s cassation appeal, in the individual interpretations issued at its request, the applicant did not obtain confirmation of the legality of the entire optimisation construction, but only of the individual legal and factual actions constituting this construction, presented in isolation from the entire – at that time – planned future event.
 Such a fragmentation of the description of the future event does not comply with the obligation under Article 14b § 3 of the Code of Civil Procedure to provide an exhaustive account of the actual state of affairs or future event, and therefore – as a consequence – the applicant cannot rely on the legal protection provided under Article 14k § 1 or Article 14m § 1, § 2 (1) and § 3 of the Code of Civil Procedure.”
 Click here for English translation Click here for other translation ...

 Czech Republic vs ESAB CZ, s. r. o., May 2023, Regional Court , Case No 31 Af 21/2022 – 99